Smile-SA/smile-magento-elasticsearch/doc/behavorial-search.md

 For other distros take a look at : https://www.elastic.co/guide/en/logstash/current/package-repositories.html

-Then you will have to edit the sample configuration provided in logstash-configuration folder to fit with your current architecture.
+Then you will have to edit the sample configuration files provided in logstash-configuration folder to fit with your current architecture.

 ### Smile Tracker